CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 In this example, the authorization in the request header is replaced with `--user {client_id}:{client_secret}`

-This command uses curl’s built-in ability to Base-64 encode your credential to request and receive your token in a single step.
+This command uses curl's built-in ability to Base-64 encode your credential to request and receive your token in a single step.

 {% capture Snippet4 %}{% raw %}
 curl -d "" -X POST "https://sandbox.bcda.cms.gov/auth/token" \